joavzmo/investmat2019/CourseOutline.md

   * Controller development and the interplay between science and technology.

 ## 4 - Conclusion: the discovery of the inerter
-  * What is an inerter and how come no one had done this before?
+  * What is an inerter and how come no one had invented it before?
-  * You have a useful set of skills to succeed, but people do not know, despite the hype around math.
+  * You have a useful set of skills to succeed, but people do not know (despite the hype around math!).
   * Final advice
     * Do useful stuff (Driving for results, Planning and Organizing, Communication).
     * Be nice (Building Trusting Relationships, Coaching).